 The Cancer Society of NZ has advocated for several changes to PHARMAC processes, including faster reviews, greater accountability, greater engagement of specialists and consumers, an appeals process, and an “early access to medicines scheme”.
 Cancer Society medical director, Dr Chris Jackson, said, “New Zealand’s access to cancer drugs is behind other countries and kiwis are having to pay for many novel drugs themselves.
 It’s survival of the richest.”

-“With the current system, many patients in New Zealand are unable to afford the treatments their clinicians recommend.”
+“With the current system, many New Zealand cancer patients are unable to afford the treatments their clinicians recommend.”

 Professor Zalcberg and patient advocate Richard Vines are co-chairs of the National Oncology Alliance, which was launched earlier this month.
 It is advocating for a health system that keeps up with science, so that patients can access and afford the treatments they deserve.